 I think there is less of a stigma today, especially among people who work in the business world.
 People understand that they have to borrow to grow their business, or get through a short term problem.
 People in banking or real estate or finance, see it as just another way to get some credit.
 People have assets they can use that are just sitting there.

-A lot of people take a mortgage on their house or they take a home equity loan to secure funding.
-This is the same thing, but for us it’s on jewelry and watches and diamonds.
+People are used to the idea of taking a mortgage on their house or taking a home equity loan to secure funding.
+Pawning is similar in principle, but a lot simpler in practice.
+We lend against personal assets like jewelry and watches and diamonds.
 There are places that loan on boats and wine collections and any material asset that has some resale value.

-Q: So real estate loans are a frequent reason to pawn?
+Q: Is real estate a frequent reason to pawn?

 Sure.
 Pawning is a good way for some people to raise money as a form of a bridge loan while they are waiting to refinance or go through construction.
 People have used our services and gotten a loan on their jewelry to finance closing costs, especially unexpected closing costs.
 There may be people who go into closing who have borrowed their maximum mortgage and maybe gotten help from relatives or friends to get through closing costs and all of a sudden something pops up and they have to come up with another $3,000 or $4000 or $5000 to get through closing.
 Something always pops up.
 And they are literally maxed out.
 People ask me, “really?
 There’s no other way they can get the few extra thousand dollars?”
 Well, no, they can’t.
 Everyone has a max.
 Your max may be $1000 or a million or ten million.
 But everyone going into a deal has a point where that’s it!